 Craters 10-Pack by Livingston Douglas

 Traveling across this volcanic country is often difficult and fraught with dangers.
-The Snake River Plain and its peaks are fill on desert terrain.
+The Snake River Plain and its peaks are quintessential desert terrain.
 Remember above all else that it is wild, remote, desert country.
 Be prepared for difficult and sometimes treacherous travel conditions including bad and/or impassable roads, heat, rattlesnakes and every other conceivable hazard found in desert terrain.

 Sheldon Blustein’s web site “Exploring Idaho’s High Desert” is a fantastic resource for getting out and about on the Snake River Plain.
 He has written about dozens of desert hikes and a number of his hikes will take you to the top of the plain’s buttes.

-The book Snake: The Plain And Its People, edited by Todd Shallat, is the single best resource on this fascinating area.
+The book Snake: The Plain And Its People, edited by Todd Shallat, is the single-best resource on this fascinating area.

 Regions: SNAKE RIVER PLAIN